double16/shyhurricane/README.md

 Give the assistant instructions like:
 - Solve the CTF challenge at 10.129.10.10
-- Help me find vulns at https://example.com
 - Solve the HTB CTF challenge at 10.129.10.10  (Hack-the-Box specific agent)
+- Help me find vulns at https://example.com  (chat)
+- Find all the vulns at https://example.com  (agent)

 ### Ollama Remote Server